 - Where your child’s injury is not treated quickly because of a lack of playground supervision.

 The list of injuries that could be claimed for is quite long, but some examples include:

 - Soft tissue injuries such as strains, sprains and even whiplash.

-Determining how much compensation can be claimed where a child is injured in the schools playground can be fairly complex.
+Determining how much compensation can be claimed when a child is injured in the school’s playground can be fairly complex.
 When submitting your claim, your solicitor will use two heads of loss:

 - General damages.
 This is compensation that aims to cover your child’s pain and suffering.
 This can include psychological injuries as well as any physical harm.

 - Special damages.
 In this part of the claim, you’ll look to recover any costs or expenses you’ve incurred.
 For example, you might need to claim for non-NHS physiotherapy or travel expenses.

 As part of making a compensation claim for a child, a medical assessment may be needed.
 This is nothing to worry about and it can be arranged locally so you don’t need to travel too far.
 In the meeting, an independent expert will assess your child’s injuries, discuss their impact with you, and review any medical records available.
 They will then document their findings and supply a prognosis in a medical report.